11DelilahHuangzixian/11DelilahHuangzixian.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "The influence of higher education input on Chinese ODF"
+title:"The influence of higher education input on Chinese ODF"
 collection: publications
 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This paper is about influence of Chinese overseas direct investment.'